CV XE GIS Home Page

 .. incorporating results of Census 2020 and the pandemic

-The projections reflect the disproportionate ways and levels that climate change will impact the population:
+The 2060 projections reflect the disproportionate ways and levels that climate change is impacting the population:

 ..
 Fertility, mortality and migration impacted due to climate change factors.

 ..
-Flooding from sea level rise, increased storm intensities
+Flooding from sea level rise, increased storm intensity

 ..
 Water shortages from droughts